AyobamiOjoibukun/terraform-1-hero/README.md

-# Terraform Zero to Hero course
+# Terraform One to Hero Guide.

 ### Day 1: Getting Started with Terraform